 In mathematics, Statistics deals with the study of research and surveys on the numerical data.
 For taking surveys, we have to define the hypothesis.
 Generally, there are two types of hypothesis.
-One is a null hypothesis.
-Another one the alternate hypothesis.
-In this article, let us discuss in detail what is the null hypothesis and its types.
+One is a null hypothesis, and another is an alternative hypothesis.

 Null Hypothesis Definition

-Whereas the alternate hypothesis expresses the observations determined by the non-random cause.
+In statistics, the null hypothesis is usually denoted by letter H with subscript ‘0’ (zero), such that H0.
+It is pronounced as H-null or H-zero or H-nought.
+At the same time, the alternative hypothesis expresses the observations determined by the non-random cause.
 It is represented by H1 or Ha.

 Null Hypothesis Principle

 The principle followed for null hypothesis testing is, collecting the data and determining the chances of a given set of data during the study on some random sample, assuming that the null hypothesis is true.
 In case if the given data does not face the expected null hypothesis, then the outcome will be quite weaker, and they conclude by saying that the given set of data does not provide strong evidence against the null hypothesis because of insufficient evidence.
 Finally, the researchers tend to reject that.

 Null Hypothesis Formula

 Here, the hypothesis test formulas are given below for reference.